tofarr/servey/README.md

+This is very much a work in progress - I'll update this readme when it is production ready.

 Philosophy: Get the most from AWS but allow local testing / not be completely dependent on it.

 Actions Mounts, Handlers and Apps